Steps

 It's a good idea to choose one naming convention and stick with it for all of your future snippets.
 (For example: Capitalize each word and separate words with underscores.)

-Step 3: Add a variable
+# Step 3: (Optional) Add a variable

 Variables make it possible for each template that references a snippet to customize it as needed.